 Why post-closure documentation is the worst-managed process in lending

 Post-closure is consistently the highest driver of customer complaints in the lending industry — not because it is operationally complex, but because it is nobody's priority.
 Disbursement teams are focused on new disbursements.
 Collections teams are focused on arrears.
 Legal teams are managing new title searches and mortgage registrations.
-The borrower who has just made their last EMI payment — a satisfied, fully performing borrower who owes the institution nothing — has no institutional advocate for the documentation they are owed.
+The borrower who has just made their last instalment payment — a satisfied, fully performing borrower who owes the institution nothing — has no institutional advocate for the documentation they are owed.

 The post-closure pipeline: what triggers automatically on final payment